-Adverse impact variable # of relevant incidents identified through DDP system # of relevant incidents followed-up on through DDP system # of relevant incidents mitigated through DDP system Human-rights serious abuses - Serious abuses as sociated with extraction of minerals Incidents of torture, cruel, inhuman and degrading treatment. # of relevant incidents # of relevant incidents # of relevant incidents Incidents of forced / compulsory labour. # of relevant incidents # of relevant incidents # of relevant incidents Incidents reported of worst forms of child labour. # of relevant incidents # of relevant incidents # of relevant incidents Incidents reported of sexual violence. # of relevant incidents # of relevant incidents # of relevant incidents Incidents reported of conflict-related deaths. # of relevant incidents # of relevant incidents # of relevant incidents Direct or indirect support to non-state armed group ort to non-state armed groups Incidents reported of illegally controlled mine sites, transportation routes, trading hubs. # of relevant incidents # of relevant incidents # of relevant incidents Incidents reported of illegally taxed or extorted money or minerals at mine site access points, transportation routes and/or trading hubs. # of relevant incidents # of relevant incidents # of relevant incidents Incidents reported of illegally taxed or extorted intermediaries, export companies and/or international traders. # of relevant incidents # of relevant incidents # of relevant incidents Public or private security forces Incidents related to public or private security forces. # of relevant incidents # of relevant incidents # of relevant incidents Bribery and fraudulent misrepresentation of the ori gin of minerals
+Adverse impact variable # of relevant incidents identified through DDP system # of relevant incidents followed-up on through DDP system # of relevant incidents mitigated through DDP system Human-rights serious abuses - Serious abuses as sociated with extract ion, transport or trade of minerals Incidents of torture, cruel, inhuman and degrading treatment. # of relevant incidents # of relevant incidents # of relevant incidents Incidents of forced / compulsory labour. # of relevant incidents # of relevant incidents # of relevant incidents Incidents reported of worst forms of child labour. # of relevant incidents # of relevant incidents # of relevant incidents Incidents reported of sexual violence. # of relevant incidents # of relevant incidents # of relevant incidents Incidents reported of conflict-related deaths. # of relevant incidents # of relevant incidents # of relevant incidents Direct or indirect support to non-state armed group os Incidents reported of illegally controlled mine sites, transportation routes, trading hubs. # of relevant incidents # of relevant incidents # of relevant incidents Incidents reported of illegally taxed or extorted money or minerals at mine site access points, transportation routes and/or trading hubs. # of relevant incidents # of relevant incidents # of relevant incidents Incidents reported of illegally taxed or extorted intermediaries, export companies and/or international traders. # of relevant incidents # of relevant incidents # of relevant incidents Public or private security forces Incidents related to public or private security forces. # of relevant incidents # of relevant incidents # of relevant incidents Bribery and fraudulent misrepresentation of the or igin of minerals

-Incidents related to bribery and fraudulent misrepresentation. # of relevant incidents # of relevant incidents # of relevant incidents Money laundering Incidents related to money laundering. # of relevant incidents # of relevant incidents # of relevant incidents Non-payment of taxes, fees and royalties due to go overnments Incidents related to non-payment of taxes, fees and royalties due to governments. # of relevant incidents # of relevant incidents # of relevant incidents total total total
+Incidents related to bribery and fraudulent misrepresentation. # of relevant incidents # of relevant incidents # of relevant incidents Money laundering Incidents related to money laundering. # of relevant incidents # of relevant incidents # of relevant incidents Non-payment of taxes, fees and royalties due to governments Incidents related to non-payment of taxes, fees and royalties due to governments. # of relevant incidents # of relevant incidents # of relevant incidents total total total

-Section E: Downstream DDG Uptake
+Section E: Downstream Minerals DDG Uptake

-Assessment type: Evaluation Key question(s): To what degree are companies in the downstream minerals supply chain demonstrating uptake of the OECD's 5-step due diligence framework?
+• Assessment type: Evaluation Key question(s): To what degree are companies in the downstream minerals supply chain demonstrating uptake of the OECD's 5-step due diligence framework?
 Research design: Cross-sectional, longitudinal study Data sources Primary data collection based on corporate self-reporting (e.g. Step 5 reports or similar), operationalising the items stipulated for disclosure as per OECD Step 5 and other relevant information on sourcing practices that may feature as part of corporate disclosures.
 Relevant corporate representations are located in various reporting sources, e.g.: Company websites Conflict minerals policy Mineral sourcing policy Responsible sourcing of raw materials policy Code of conduct Supplier code Sustainability report Integrated annual report Devices Sustainability Report U.K. Modern Slavery Statement California Transparency in Supply Chains Statement U.S. Form SD filings RMI Reasonable Country of Origin Inquiry (RCOI) Data Unit(s) of analysis The downstream section of the supply chain features the OEM level, situated at the far end (often consumer-facing) of the supply chain.
 OEMs are selected as the unit of analysis based on their disproportionate purchasing power vis-à-vis the lower tiers.
-Sectors with the highest mineral content are chosen as per the methods described in the Handbook.
-Key metric(s): A company's implementation of DDG Steps 1-5, through the perspective of Step 5 reporting.
-The data collected in Table 7.7 will allow any given company under study to be classified according to the typology offered in the ToC.
-The case frequency in each category will inform the degree of DDG uptake at the aggregate level.
-In addition, discrepancies between Annex II-relevant allegations and company self-reporting will also be analysed.
+Key metric(s): A company's implementation of Minerals DDG Steps 1-5, through the perspective of Step 5 reporting.
+The data collected in Note: Collectively, G20 members represent around 80% of the world's economic output, 66% of the global population, and 75% of international trade.
+As of 2020, there are 20 members of the group: Argentina, Australia, Brazil, Canada, China, European Union, France,